idaholab/strelka/docs/README.md

 #### manager
 * "coordinator.addr": network address of the coordinator (defaults to strelka_coordinator_1:6379)
 * "coordinator.db": Redis database of the coordinator (defaults to 0)
+* "coordinator.password": Redis password for the coordinator database (defaults to None)

 #### backend
 The backend configuration contains two sections: one that controls the backend process and one that controls how scanners are applied to data.